Frequently Asked Questions (FAQ)

 If you carry health insurance:

 - An HMO will require a referral from your primary care doctor to see a specialist.
-This includes Central Coast Alliance for Health (CCAH).
+This includes Central California Alliance for Health (CCAH).

 What general tips do you have for keeping my feet in good shape?